 - Shaving your child’s hair may be extremely upsetting, embarrassing, or isolating for certain children.
 They may feel an attachment to their hair or they may feel that with a buzz cut they are a walking announcement that they have had head lice.
 They may think they look “stupid” with this style.
 There are many reasons why it may be unwise to implement this draconian measure.

-- For girls, shaved heads are generally a social taboo and can really do a number on their psyche and their social lives.
-For certain diseases or treatments this is unavoidable; head lice is not one of them
+- For girls, shaved heads are generally a social taboo and can do a number on their psyche and their social lives.
+For certain diseases or treatments, this is unavoidable; head lice is not one of them

-To effectively treat head lice without traumatizing your child by unnecessarily cutting his or her hair, nits and bugs need to be physically removed from the hair.
-You can do this or hire a professional to do it for you.
-This process takes skill; practice/experience matters because you are seeking tiny eggs and bugs that camouflage in the hair.
 LiceDoctors technicians get rid of lice in many families every day without needing to buzz heads or cut hair…ever!
 Your technician will comb and handpick the nits from the hair meticulously and thoroughly.
-Our chemical-free treatments are so successful that we offer a 100% guarantee for 30 days!
-Same day treatment in the comfort of your own home Is available.
+She will also answer your questions: Can you get lice in short hair?
+Do head lice like short hair?
+Can you have lice with short hair?
+Same-day treatment and peace of mind in the comfort of your own home are available.
 Just call 800-224-2537 to schedule your appointment – you will not regret it, and neither will your family!